 5. FORGET PROPER DOCUMENTATION

 So you’ve remained on the scene and called 911.
-What else do you need to do?
+What else do you need to do in a car accident?
 Don’t forget to properly document the accident.
 Yes, law enforcement took a report, but you need to take your own as well.

 You will want to jot down as many details as you can while still on the scene, such as contact information of the parties involved, license plate numbers, date and time the accident occurred, road conditions and a short statement about what happened.